InternetOfUs/developer/docs/platform/interaction-protocol-engine.md

 ---
-title: Interaction protocol engine
+title: Interaction Protocol Engine
-sidebar_label: Interaction protocol engine
+sidebar_label: Interaction Protocol Engine
 ---

 The interaction protocol engine component is the one responsible for guaranteeing